-I recently had a workshop attendee of mine reach out to ask about conducting UX usability tests at trade shows.
-Testing at trade shows is something I have done many times but never thought would be valuable information for others.
-Here are 6 things I told the attendee that he found most useful.
+Recently, a workshop attendee contacted me, curious about conducting moderated usability tests at trade shows.
+I’ve conducted these types of tests many times but never realized that sharing this experience could be beneficial for others.
+So, here are the six things I told the attendee he found most helpful.

-First off, usability testing at trade shows is challenging but totally worth it.
-Trade shows are uniquely suited for quick and thorough data gathering.
-They are the only environment where you’ll find a captive audience of real users, primed to help your research initiatives.
-The bad news is, with this fantastic opportunity comes a handful of specific challenges.
+First off, moderated usability testing at trade shows is challenging but immensely rewarding.
+Trade shows offer a unique environment conducive to efficient and comprehensive data gathering.
+They provide the rare advantage of a captive audience of real users, primed and ready to contribute to your research initiatives.
+However, along with these great opportunities come specific challenges.

 User testing station at a trade show

 Tip 1: Keep Your Tests Shorter Than Usual